 As a working surgeon I went to Ron Ranson’s watercolour courses, and exhibited at the Medical Art Society.
 Becoming progressively busier in my surgical career, active leisure painting stopped, but to return to art in retirement, when I joined Paul Wright’s oil portrait workshops in Leicester and started life-drawing sessions.

 Art and surgery are inextricably linked.
 It is extraordinary just how many surgeons do art.

-I designed Armorial Bearings and the Presidential Chain of Office on behalf of the Association of Coloproctology of Great Britain and Ireland (ACPGBI) and subsequently was elected President before retirement.
+I designed Armorial Bearings and the Presidential Chain of Office on behalf of the Association of Coloproctology of Great Britain and Ireland (ACPGBI) and subsequently was elected its president before retirement.
 The Arms were registered with College of Arms in 1994.

 Charity work can be rewarding.
-In 1993 I convened an exhibition of paintings by my own family and a group of Sheffield artists on behalf of the Royal Hallamshire Hospital Endoscopy Appeal, Sheffield, and an art exhibition at the annual meeting of the Association of Surgeons in Harrogate in 1994.
+In 1993 I curated an exhibition of paintings by my own family and a group of Sheffield artists on behalf of the Royal Hallamshire Hospital Endoscopy Appeal, Sheffield, and an art exhibition at the annual meeting of the Association of Surgeons in Harrogate in 1994.

 All proceeds from my paintings are donated to charity, notably St Luke’s Hospice, Sheffield, where I am a patron and more recently to Leeds Children’s Charity at Lineham farm (htpps://www.leedschildrenscharity.org.uk)